gsliepen/pling/README.md

 shown, such as an ADSR curve when sliders are used to modify envelope parameters, or a Bode plot when filter parameters are changed.

+The goal is to keep the display simple at all times, and not have hundreds of variables and controls visible simultaneously.
+Furthermore, there should be no skeuomorphisms.
+Also, values should be shown as physical quantities with proper units, instead of something that goes arbitrarily from 1 to 10.

 # Implementation

 The goal is to have a very CPU-efficient implementation of the synthesis